-Nike Air Force 1 Mid LV8 is available in Black, University Red, Tour Yellow, and White.
+Nike Air Force 1 Mid LV8 is available in black, university red, tour yellow, and white.
 This shoe can be paired up with skinnies, or baggy jeans tucked in the sneaker's tongue.
-Some opt to sport this with their shorts to give the onlookers a plain view of this striking kick.
+Some opt to sport this with their shorts to give onlookers a plain view of this striking kick.

 The iconic and best-selling silhouette is undoubtedly a given with all Air Force 1 shoes.
 However, the elevated sole, as specified by the LV8 name, provides this shoe with a new and unique twist.
 The raised sole offers a fresh take on this classic shoe while it also gives the wearer a new experience where wearing the shoe is concerned.

 Nike Air Force 1 07 Mid LV8 comes from a shoe that has withstood the test of time.
 The original 1982 model took its name from the call sign of the airplane that transports typically the President of the United States.
 It is one of the best-selling shoes to date.
 By the year 2005, 12 million pairs of the AF1 were sold.